 Crafting your presentation

 The way you craft your presentation will actually be a lot like the course creation process.
-If you’re already a course creator, consider pulling from materials that you’ve already created and using them at your event.
+If you’re already a course creator, consider pulling from materials that you’ve already created.
+Be sure to use them at your event.

-Repurposing is great because not only does it save you time, but it’s more comfortable to repeat information that you’re already well acquainted with and have presented before.
+Repurposing is great because it saves you time.
+Also, it’s more comfortable to repeat information that you’re already well acquainted with and have presented before.

 If you’re creating a visual presentation, steal our tips here!

 When you’ve only got a set amount of time with your audience, pinpoint a specific, single pain point that your audience might be having.
 Don’t try to create a comprehensive lesson covering your entire niche.
 There’s no way you can do that in an hour.

 Your goal here is to make sure that your audience walks away from your talk feeling excited and inspired.
 Get them thinking about your topic in a way they hadn’t before.